 top of page

-To break the cycle of poverty through primary education by Focusing on primary school children in the rural areas of Africa.
+To break the cycle of poverty by focusing on primary education in rural areas of Africa.

 To ensure that over 80% of sponsors' donations get to the children by leveraging on willing volunteers and cutting back on third parties.